Tiny wrists in cuffs: How police use force against children

 “The wrong flinch, they could have shot him,” she said.
 “The wrong words out of my mouth, they could have shot me.”

 In the years since, Charleston ushered in a new mayor and a new police chief.
-They pointed to changes they have made: banning some weapons and chokeholds, requiring body cameras and offering more mental health and de-escalation training.
+They pointed to changes they’ve made: banning some weapons and chokeholds, requiring body cameras and offering more mental health and de-escalation training.

 “Since I became chief of police, we have worked to review policies and provide our officers with the tools they need to keep all our residents and visitors safe — but together we can always do more,” Chief Tyke Hunt said.